Devil Anse Hatfield: Death

-Hatfield died on Thursday, January 7, 1921, in Sarah Ann, Logan County, West Virginia at the age of 81 of pneumonia at his home along Island Creek.
+Hatfield died of pneumonia on January 6, 1921, at his home along Island Creek in Sarah Ann, Logan County, West Virginia at the age of 81.
 He is buried in the Hatfield Family Cemetery along West Virginia Route 44 in southern Logan County.
 His grave is topped by a life-sized statue of himself made of Italian marble.
 Levicy outlived her husband by eight years.
 Her great-nephew was the political kingpin and Logan County sheriff Don Chafin.

 In popular culture

 Hatfield was portrayed by actor Kevin Costner in the 2012 miniseries Hatfields & McCoys.
 For his role, Costner won both the Emmy and Golden Globe for Best Actor in a Leading Role in a Miniseries or TV Movie.

 In the 1975 TV movie The Hatfields and the McCoys, Jack Palance played Devil Anse Hatfield opposite Steve Forrest as Randall McCoy.

 He makes a spectral appearance in Manly Wade Wellman's 1963 collection of short stories, Who Fears the Devil?.